WordPress Website Maintenance

 Additional WordPress Site Maintenance Tasks

-In addition to performing the essential maintenance tasks described above, there are some other tasks you may want to include in your site maintenance routine.
+In addition to performing the essential maintenance tasks described above, here are some other tasks you may want to include in your site maintenance routine:

 Monitor uptime and performance

-Monitoring uptime ensures that your website remains accessible to users at all times, and helps to identify and resolve slow loading times.
+Monitoring uptime ensures that your website remains accessible to users and helps identify and resolve slow loading times.

 Check for security issues